-- I. Newton: Gal, gravity is but one example of a force-a particularly beautiful one, to be sure (did I mention I invented it?) but a force like any other (e.g., the electrostatic force of that Frenchman, Coulomb). - Galilei: Let me stop you right there.
+- I. Newton: Gal, gravity is but one example of a force-a particularly beautiful one, to be sure (did I mention I invented it?) but a force like any other (e.g., the electrostatic force of that Frenchman, Coulomb). - Galilei: Let me stop you right there, Ike.
 My work in Pisa has shown that all objects fall at the same rate, regardless of their mass, shape, or composition.
-Seems like a pretty special force to me!
+If you understood my work, you'd realize that that gravity is a uniquely special force!